This post is based on personal experience and not to be taken as medical advice. Consult with your doctor when making

 I swear, our kid eats like a teenager.

 Our first son first began showing signs of starting solids at approximately 4 months, at which point our pediatrician gave us the green light to start introducing pureed baby food.

 4 Months Old – First foods

-If we gave him food two days in a row (which we rarely did at that time), it was always the same food he had tried the day before.
+If we gave our kid food two days in a row (which we rarely did at that time), it was always the same food he had tried previously.

 Try keeping track of what your baby has tried and whether or not they’ve appeared to like or dislike it each time.
 And give them a couple of chances to try it before deciding your kid doesn’t like something!
 They may just be taking a while to get used to and will end up really appreciating it.